nop33/si/src/content/custom-page/get-involved.md

     - title: From D, NL, UK or US?
       content: Please get in touch!
 SI can receive fiscal sponsorship if the collective annual donation volume from abroad is above the equivalent of
-        $ 50’000.
+        $50,000.
 textSections:
   - title: Why support us?
     content: >-
       ### Science to policy

       The knowledge base on longtermism and global catastrophic risks is expanding rapidly.
-SI empowers policy-makers to make sense of all the information and act in the face of uncertainty.
+SI empowers policymakers to make sense of all the information and act in the face of uncertainty.

       ### Timely and timeless

       SI’s mission and approach resonate with current trends and demands in policy networks.
-Our discreet support and longterm focus make us a unique ally for sustainable change.
+Our targeted support and long-term focus make us a unique ally for sustainable change.

       ### Multilateral